nodejs/node/doc/contributing/collaborator-guide.md

 If new commits are pushed to the pull request branch after the latest Jenkins CI run, a fresh CI run is required.
-It can be started by pressing "Retry" on the left sidebar, or by adding `request-ci` label to the pull request.
+It can be started by pressing "Retry" on the left sidebar, or by adding the `request-ci` label to the pull request.

 #### Useful Jenkins CI jobs